-For gas turbines, large units are subject to a 0.42 tCO2/MWh standard, while small units are subject to a 0.550 tCO2/MWh standard (gross basis).
+For gas turbines, large units are subject to a 0.42 tCO2e /MWh standard, while small units are subject to a 0.550 tCO2e /MWh standard (gross basis).
 Small units are those that are rated equal to or less than 150 MW; large units are rated greater than 150 MW.
-The regulation included provisions grandfathering existing units such that Clover Bar, Joffre, Shepard and Island Generation are not impacted by the standards.
+The regulation included provisions providing legacy treatment to existing units such that Clover Bar, Joffre, Shepard and Island Generation and therefore they are not impacted by the standards.